lwjameson/dnscock/readme.md

-## dnsdock
+## dnscock

-DNS server for automatic docker container discovery.
-Simplified version of https://github.com/tonistiigi/dnsdock which is in turn simplified version of crosbymichael/skydock.
+DNS server for automatic Docker container discovery.

+This project is based on https://github.com/tonistiigi/dnsdock which is in turn simplified version of crosbymichael/skydock.

 #### Differences from tonistiigi/dnsdock

-- if you specify DNSDOCK_ALIAS=alias.some.fi environment variable to a container, dnsdock will be responding on A-queries for the alias with IP of the container
+- if you specify DNSDOCK_ALIAS=alias.some.fi environment variable to a container, dnscock will be responding on A-queries for the alias with IP of the container

 - no HTTP server at the moment

+- Not a difference per se, just something to pay attention: The environment variables are still called DNSDOCK_something (not DNSCOCK_something), so that you can try both projects and the invocation remains

-#### Differences of tonistiigi/dnsdock from skydock
+#### Differences of tonistiigi/dnsdock (and dnscock) from skydock

 - *No raft / simple in-memory storage* - Does not use any distributed storage and is meant to be used only inside single host.
 This means no ever-growing log files and memory leakage.
 AFAIK skydock currently does not have a state machine so the raft log always keeps growing and you have to recreate the server periodically if you wish to run it for a long period of time.
 Also the startup is very slow because it has to read in all the previous log files.